 Internet & using your own computer

-These days, being without some kind of access to an Internet connection is almost unheard of.
-Increasingly travel-friendly laptops are being released, and smart phones and other handheld devices make Internet access a cinch.
+These days, being without a computer and some kind of access to an Internet connection is almost unheard of.
+Increasingly travel-friendly laptops are being released and smart phones and other handheld devices make Internet access a cinch.

-There are numerous Internet connection points in Ghana but the very large majority is to be visited at your own risk and potential aggravation.
+There are numerous Internet connection points in Ghana.
 Know that even the following best are never perfect with regards to hardware, software as well as connection.
-They may also close down for lack of network and may face power issues.
+They may also temporarely shut down for lack of network and may face power issues.

 Vodafone Internet Cafés

 At up to 40MB per second and GHS 1.80 for one hour (0.90 for 30mn), it is the best speed in the country for a lower price than the other main players.
-Credits are valid 7 days.
+Credits are valid 7 days only.
 Most Cafés also have in-house retail stores selling phones and communications.

 Locations in Accra: